Fuller Warren: Term as governor

 In March 1949, reports were published that Warren had been a member of the Klan.
 He issued a statement saying that he had been a member before World War II, but during it he had "helped to fight a war to destroy the Nazis — first cousins to Klansmen."

 During his term, Warren set the foundations for the state's turnpike system, began the Florida reforestation program, instituted quality control programs on Florida's citrus crops, and signed a law that forbade cattle from wandering freely (as they damaged crops).
 In 1951 Warren signed an anti-Klan law which, although not mentioning the Klan specifically, forbade the wearing of masks in public or on the private property of another person without the written permission of the owner.

 The hearings of the United States Senate Special Committee to Investigate Crime in Interstate Commerce, chaired by Senator Estes Kefauver, brought to light the involvement of Florida public officials in gambling-related corruption involving numbers games and bolita.
 There were accusations that Warren's 1948 campaign had been funded by organized criminals.
 Warren refused to cooperate with the committee, claiming that to do so would contradict the principle of States' rights.
 In a letter to Senator Herbert O'Conor, in which Warren informed the committee that he would not appear before them, he stated: "I think state sovereignty as conceived by the founders of our Government is something more than a fading memory to rest in the nation's archives."

 In 1951, legislator George S Okell, in the Florida House of Representatives introduced a resolution to impeach Warren for "wilfully ignoring" his duty to eliminate illegal gambling in Florida and for falsifying papers related to his 1948 campaign.
 The House voted on May 28, 1951, to reject the articles of impeachment.

 Later years

 After Warren left office on January 6, 1953, he moved to Miami, where he practiced law.
 Early in 1954, Warren joined WITV (channel 17), Miami's second television station and the city's first UHF station, as a political analyst and news commentator.
-A review of his weekly program in the Miami News began with, "those melisonant vibrations dripping from WITV's transmitter each Sunday should send fear into the hearts of every news commentator across the nations."
+A review of his weekly program in the Miami News began with, "those melisonant [sic] vibrations dripping from WITV's transmitter each Sunday should send fear into the hearts of every news commentator across the nations."
 He ran for governor again in 1956, promising "to maintain segregation in Florida" but lost the election to opponent LeRoy Collins.

 Warren died in Miami in 1973.